Vision #10 Detail

-Spirituality and Buddhism have been an inspiration to me for my entire adult life.
-Early in my career, I had not awakened to the idea that art is a spiritual practice and, therefore, a spiritual revelation.
-Now I understand this relationship.
-In the process of painting, I have experienced the Buddhist concept of interdependence and that nothing exists on its own, and also how dependent the physical and spiritual are to the experience of creating art.
+Secular spirituality and Buddhist philosophy are a major influence in my work.
+Early in my career I awakened to the idea that art is a spiritual practice and, therefore, a manifestation of our consciousness.
+In the process of creation I experience the Buddhist concept of interdependence, that nothing exists on its own, and how dependent the physical (the manifested) and spiritual (the unmanifested) are to creating art.

-Tibetan Buddhists believe in rebirth.
-They believes that when you die your consciousness goes through a state called the Bardo Thödol, also known as Liberation Through Hearing during the Intermediate State, and in the West as The Tibetan Book of the Dead.
-My new work titled Vision Series consists of abstract depictions of the Bardo Thödol state.
-These paintings, as in most “spiritual” art, are meant for meditation, reflection and introspection.
-My visions, or rather perceptions of the Bardo Thödol, are purely subjective visual ideas of an unmanifested universe.
+Tibetan Buddhists believe in rebirth, that when you die your consciousness goes through a state called the Bardo Thödol, known in the West as The Tibetan Book of the Dead.
+My new work titled Vision Series consists of abstract depictions inspired by the idea of the Bardo Thödol state.
+These paintings, as in most “spiritual” art, are meant for reflection, introspection and meditation.
+My Visions, or rather perception of the Bardo Thödol, are purely subjective visual ideas of an unmanifested universe.

-After years of practice as a painter and as a Buddhist enthusiast, I am able to execute paintings that focus on visual expressions as visual improvisations.
+After years of practice as a painter and as a Buddhist enthusiast, I am able to execute paintings that focus on non-representational visual expressions.
 As in abstract expressionism I render visual improvisations that the viewer interprets based on their own life experience.
 This is where the spiritual takes place, the flow as in jazz, that leads to the manifestations of these visual improvisations.

 Alfredo Marín-Carle, May 21, 2021